cloudflare/cloudflare-docs/content/ddos-protection/tcp-protection/concepts.md

 A rule configures Advanced TCP Protection for a given [scope](/ddos-protection/tcp-protection/rule-settings/#scope), given several [settings](/ddos-protection/tcp-protection/rule-settings/): execution mode, burst sensitivity, and rate sensitivity.

 Each system component (SYN flood protection and out-of-state TCP protection) has its own list of rules.
+Create one or more rule for each system component to enable Advanced TCP Protection.

 ## Filter

-A filter modifies Advanced TCP Protection's [execution mode](/ddos-protection/tcp-protection/rule-settings/#mode) — monitoring, mitigation (enabled), or disabled — for all incoming packets matching an expression.
-The filter expression can reference source and destination IP addresses and ports.
+{{<render file="_atp-filter-definition.md">}} The filter expression can reference source and destination IP addresses and ports.
+Each system component (SYN flood protection and out-of-state TCP protection) should have one or more [rules](#rule), but filters are optional.

-Each system component (SYN flood protection and out-of-state TCP protection) has its own filters.
+Each Advanced TCP Protection system component has its own filters.
 You can configure a filter for each execution mode:

 * **Mitigation Filter**: The system will drop matching packets.
 * **Monitoring Filter**: The system will log matching packets.